 Activity: Contact lawmakers, community leaders, association officials and elected representatives to remind them how important a robust tourism industry is to restoring local jobs.
-PS Don’t forget to CC your tribal leadership, maybe they need reminding as well.
+Don’t forget to copy your tribal leadership, maybe they need reminding as well.

 Resources: Elected Official Guide to NTTW

 Activity: For tourism, women are an economic powerhouse.
 When it comes to travel buying, women reportedly make 85 percent of all travel decisions.
 Women also make up a proportionately larger percentage of tourism employment than almost any other industry.
 Today, celebrate the women helping advance your hospitality industry.

 Resources: Check out AIANTA’s women’s history month blog post for inspiration.